Natalia Matsak: Honored Artist of Ukraine

 Matsak's work was closely intertwined with performances on the stage of the National Opera House of Ukraine.
 Since 2008 Matsak she has been awarded with the title Honored Artist of Ukraine according to a Decree of the President of Ukraine Victor Yushenko.
 In April 2010 there was An Evening with Natalia Matsak which was dedicated to the first 10 years of her ballet career.
-The performances chosen to be staged were Carmen Suite (to the music of G. Bizet and Rodion Shchedrin, ballet master A. Alonso) and Scheherazade (to the music of N. Rimsky-Korsakov, choreography by M. Fokine, revised by V. Yaremenko).
+The performances chosen to be staged were Carmen Suite (to the music Rodion Shchedrin after Bizet) ballet master A. Alonso) and Scheherazade (to the music of N. Rimsky-Korsakov, choreography by M. Fokine, revised by V. Yaremenko).

 In winter 2014 Matsak took part in the project "Irina Kolesnikova invites...", held in the Palais des congrès de Paris, where she performed as Nikiya in "La Bayadere" and Odile-Odette in "Swan Lake" with Vadim Muntagirov, principal dancer with the Royal Ballet in London.
 In summer 2015 an "Irina Kolesnikova season" took place in the London Coliseum, where she performed as Odile-Odette in "Swan Lake" with Kimin Kim, principal dancer with the Mariinsky Theater, and as Gamzatti in "La Bayadere" with Denis Rodkin, principal dancer of the Bolshoi Ballet Company.

-In December 2015 within the tour Ave Maya! in memory of Maya Plisetskaya she performed on the stages of Dnepropetrovsk, Kyiv, Odessa and Chisinau (Moldova).
+In December 2015 within the tour Ave Maya! in memory of Maya Plisetskaya she performed on the stages of Dnipropetrovsk, Kyiv, Odesa and Chisinau (Moldova).

 2016 started with performances in "Swan Lake" and "Nutcracker" in Amsterdam (the Netherlands) and Belgrade (Serbia), and also in "Don Quixote" in Riga (Latvia).